|

 The road tends to be hilly, and there are many sharp corners.
 It is not a tranquil ride, and it is definitely not a short one!

 To be honest, I couldn’t really see much Lantau Island property when I was there.
-The only lovely property that is suitable for a short stay in Lantau Island is the Tai O Heritage Hotel 😉 It’s exquisite!
+The only lovely property that is suitable for a short stay on Lantau Island is the Tai O Heritage Hotel 😉 It’s exquisite!

 I hope that my Lantau Island day itinerary gives you some idea of what to plan for your trip.